noahehall/blockchain/blockchain.md

 - Role Permissions: Permissions to perform business actions are assigned by roles.
   - The web interface and smart contracts enforce the permissions, preventing rogue users from tampering

+#### Smart Contract considerations

+- consensus
+  - arbitration: how are disputes handled; must abide (and think about) laws in the real world
+  - transaction validation: all participants required?
+  - record immutability: will amend/cancel operations be required?
+- data storage: which blockchain to utilize?
+  - transactional data: can be split between blockchain and traditional databases,
+  - visibility: public/private blockchain

 ## Use cases

+- remember the blockchain is simply a distributed ledger for tracking stuff
+- you can utilize the blockchain as a database for any thing that needs to be tracked and verified by participants in a process

 ### Supply Chain Management

 - everything needed to plan, build, create, manufacture and deliver a product to different types of customers
+  - all the processes involved with the production and distribution of a commodity.
 - the goal is to streamline a distributed and complicated process, building trust between suppliers and partners and automation of contracts and negotiations throughough every step
 - benefits of smart contracts
   - transparency